upa/libpop/README.md

-### BoogiePop: A library for Peripheral-to-Peripheral communication.
+## BoogiePop: A library for Peripheral-to-Peripheral communication